Advanced Interactive Learning

 knowledge.
 San Francisco: Morgan Kaufmann.

-B. Background Reading: TO BE
+B. Background Reading: see

 C. Other References and